How Gemini CLI builds context and learns about your codebase

-When Gemini CLI starts, it gathers a high-level "snapshot" of the local working directory to provide the starting context.
-This initial context includes:
+When Gemini CLI starts, it gathers a high-level snapshot of the local working directory to provide the starting context.

 The CLI sends this entire snapshot to the model as the very first message in the chat, but as a user of the Gemini CLI, you won't see it.
 If you want to explore the entire unfiltered conversation history, use the /chat save command and find the JSON file it stores in .gemini/tmp/[SESSION_HASH]/checkpoint.json